-"You do need to weigh that possibility against the risk of anesthesia in an older dog" points out veterinarian Dr. Scarlett, a practicing small animal veterinarian with 18 years experience.
+"You do need to weigh that possibility against the risk of anesthesia in an older dog," points out veterinarian Dr. Scarlett, a practicing small animal veterinarian with 18 years of experience.

-According to the American Kennel Club Canine Health Foundation, anesthesia complications that are common in older dogs may consist of the following:
+According to the American Kennel Club Canine Health Foundation, anesthesia complications that are common in older dogs may include: